 ('/', hello_world),

-The first pattern '/' will match only root path of the request (it is finishing route in match chain).
-The second pattern '/{any}' is a curly expression that is translated to regular expression that ultimately match any path and is finishing route as well.
+The first pattern '/' will match only the root path of the request (it is finishing route in the match chain).
+The second pattern '/{any}' is a curly expression, that is translated to regular expression, that ultimately matches any path and is a finishing route as well.

 main function serves as WSGI application entry point.
-The only thing we do here is to get a value of WSGI environment variable PATH_INFO (the remainder of the request URL’s path) and pass to router match() method, in return we get handler and kwargs (parameters discovered from matching rule, that we ignore for now).
+The only thing we do here is to get a value of WSGI environment variable PATH_INFO (the remainder of the request URL’s path) and pass it to the router match() method.
+In return we get handler and kwargs (parameters discovered from matching rule, that we ignore for now).

 def main(environ, start_response):

-The rest in the helloworld application launch a simple wsgi server.
+The rest in the helloworld application launches a simple wsgi server.
 Try it by running:

 $ python helloworld.py